mgkelley/DayZ-Expansion-Enoch-Trader-Maps/README.md

 There are _Weapons, Weapons Attachments, Clothing, Clothing Accessories, Consumables, Medical, Vehicles, Vehicle Parts, Components_ and _Building Supplies traders_.

-<br />ATM Objects are Blue Locker.
+ATM Objects are Blue Locker.
 <br />Most areas have survivor lounge area with fire pit and all areas have water well.

 Instructions.